royalapplications/docs/src/products/royalts/reference/connections/filetransfer.md

 #### Connection Type

-Choose from FTP, SFTP and SCP connection types.
+Choose from FTP, SFTP, SCP and S3 connection types.

+- **FTP**
+  File Transfer Protocol.
+- **SFTP (Modern SCP alternative)**
+  SSH File Transfer Protocol.
+- **SCP (Legacy)**
+  Secure Copy Protocol.
+SCP is available in the graphical File Transfer connection, but SCP transfers cannot be cancelled gracefully.
+The only way to stop the current operation is to force-disconnect from the server, which can leave incomplete files when downloading or uploading.
+- **S3**
+  Amazon S3 and S3-compatible object storage.

 [!include[computername.md](~/royalts/_shared/computername.md)]

 #### Port

 Specify the TCP port for the File Transfer connection.
-The default port for FTP is 21, for SFTP and SCP the default port is 22.
+The default port for FTP is 21, for SFTP and SCP it is 22, and for S3 it is 443.

 [!include[description.md](~/royalts/_shared/description.md)]
 [!include[macaddress.md](~/royalts/_shared/macaddress.md)]